Suizer98/docker-arcgis-enterprise/README.md

 ## Port forwarding between each containers

-### Nginx possible?

-Currently, this deployment doesn't use Nginx as a reverse proxy.
-Here's why and how to add it if needed:

 ### Current Approach
 On Windows WSL2, we use direct hostname resolution through `/etc/hosts` entries:
 ```